mhabte/Anagrams/README.md

 # Anagrams
 Anagrams is a class that uses recursive backtracking to efficienlty find all anagrams from a dictionary of words of a given word or phrase.
+To test the AnagramSolver class, save the two txt files, and run the AnagramMain class in an IDE while both java files are in the same folder.
+When prompted, type in either txt file name, including the .txt file extension.
+Next you'll be promted to give a phrase you'd like to make anagrams out of.
+Finally, you'll be asked the max number of words to include in each anagram, and if you don't want any limit type 0.
+Then the AnagramMain class uses a AnagramSolver object to create and print all the anagrams that can be made from the phrase you provided, out of words from the txt file previously given.

+(NOTE: AnagramMain, dict1.txt, and dict2.txt were not created by me and are simply provided as tools for you to test my program.)